-Furthermore, it is often the case that individuals in the public eye have alternative means available to them to seek redress for untrue statements made against them, for example through the institutions they work for, or through the media.
-For these reasons, in August 2010 the Constitutional Court for Uganda, found a law criminalizing sedition to be in violation of the guarantees of free speech and freedom of the press under Article 29 of the Ugandan Constitution.
+Furthermore, it is often the case that individuals in the public eye have alternative means available to them to seek redress for untrue statements made against them.
+For these reasons, in August 2010 the Constitutional Court for Uganda found a law criminalizing sedition to be in violation of the guarantees of free speech and freedom of the press under Article 29 of the Ugandan Constitution.
 This law made it a crime to say or publish statements that promoted hatred, contempt or disaffection for the Ugandan government, president or judiciary, with a conviction of a sentence of up to seven years imprisonment.

-ARTICLE 19 notes that ordinarily public institutions do not have a right to a reputation, even for civil claims.
-It is therefore illegitimate to criminalise expression on the basis that it interferes with such a right.
+ARTICLE 19 notes that even in the civil law public institutions do not have a right to a reputation and it is therefore illegitimate to criminalise expression on the basis that it interferes with such a right.
 The same applies to the offence created by Article 257 "insults to national emblems" and Article 258 the "unlawful use of national emblems".
 Neither of these concepts have a reputational right or even "feelings" that can be protected by international human rights law.
 Such provisions must therefore be repealed.